AllenDowney/EqualityWEF/HALE/data_inventory.md

 - `data/ihme_interpersonal_violence_deaths_male.csv`
 - `data/ihme_interpersonal_violence_deaths_female.csv`

-**Status**: ⚠️ Downloaded but not yet integrated into model
+**Status**: ✅ Downloaded and integrated into model
 **Relevance**: Interpersonal violence (homicide) is a significant cause of death and contributes to the HALE gender gap.
 Men typically have much higher homicide rates than women in most countries.
 This indicator provides comprehensive interpersonal violence death rates with excellent temporal coverage (1990-2023, 34 years) and good country coverage (40 countries).
-This is an alternative to the WHO homicide rate indicator (VIOLENCE_HOMICIDERATE) which has data for 2000-2021.
-IHME data provides better temporal coverage (starting from 1990) and may have different methodology or data sources.
+This is used in the model instead of the WHO homicide rate indicator (VIOLENCE_HOMICIDERATE) which has data for 2000-2021.
+IHME data provides better temporal coverage (starting from 1990) and consistent methodology with other IHME indicators.
+**Model Results**: Homicide importance decreased when switching from WHO to IHME data (-28% for HALE), and **homicide was not selected by Elastic Net for the Life Expectancy model** (importance = 0), meaning it does not contribute to explaining the Life Expectancy gap when using IHME data.
+For HALE, homicide ranks #5 with moderate importance (3.04).
+This suggests that IHME homicide data may be less predictive than WHO data, or that other indicators (particularly Suicide) capture similar variance.
+See `validation.md` section "Homicide: WHO → IHME" for detailed analysis.
 **Note**: Data includes separate male and female values, allowing for gender gap analysis.
 Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

 ### Road Injuries (Road Traffic Crash) Death Rates (Downloaded)